Kaioga5/bedrock-wiki/docs/blocks/blocks-intro.md

             "identifier": "wiki:custom_block",
             "menu_category": {
-                "category": "construction", // The creative inventory or recipe book tab that the block is placed into "group": "itemGroup.name.concrete", // The expandable group that the block is a part of.
+                "category": "construction", // The creative inventory or recipe book tab that the block is placed into "group": "minecraft:itemGroup.name.concrete", // The expandable group that the block is a part of.
 (Optional) "is_hidden_in_commands": false // Is the block hidden from use in commands?
 (Optional) }
         },